 How to Use This Tool

 A suggested usage is to download your FIA file from DNAgedcom ; remove your immediate family, and then sort descending by the largest segments (genetic distance).
 It will also work with the Ancestry Composition relatives file from 23andme.
 If you keep a master spreadsheet of your matches from the different companies and GEDmatch, this tool can make a picture from that CSV as long as you use the correct column headings.
 Also if you want more than 40 people, you have to assign colors to the extra folk with the color column described below.

-There are four tracks used (but you can make it any number in the requesting form so 5 or 6 or …) on each chromosome display which are assigned in the order that the people are listed.
-So the third person gets track 3, the fifth person goes back on track 1 unless you have specifed more tracks.
-When overlapping segments end up on the same track the program shows what it can; you may prefer to reorder the people in your file so that overlapping segments end up on different tracks or just use more tracks.
+There are four tracks to display segments (but you can make it any number in the requesting form so 5 or 6 or …) on each chromosome which are assigned in the order that the people are listed.
+So the third person gets track 3, the fifth person goes back on track 1 unless you have specified more tracks.
+When overlapping segments end up on the same track the program shows what it can; you may prefer to use a track column to assign people to specific tracks so that overlapping segments end up on different tracks or just use more tracks.
 N.B. to see a specific chromosome in more detail, try the One Chromosome Mapper.